ampproject/amphtml/builtins/amp-img.md

 #### The difference between responsive and intrinsic layout

 Both the `responsive` and `intrinsic` layouts create an image that will scale automatically.
 The main difference is that the `intrinsic` layout uses an SVG image as its scaling element.
 This will make it behave in the same way as a standard HTML image while retaining the benefit of the browser knowing the image size on initial layout.
-The `intrinsic` layout will have an intrinsic size and will inflate a floated `div` until it reaches either the image size defined by the width and height attributes passed to the amp-img (not by the natural size of the image) or a CSS constraint such as `max-width`. or a CSS constraint like `max-width`.
+The `intrinsic` layout will have an intrinsic size and will inflate a floated `div` until it reaches either the image size defined by the width and height attributes passed to the amp-img (not by the natural size of the image) or a CSS constraint such as `max-width`.
 The `responsive` layout will render 0x0 in a floated `div` because it takes its size from the parent, which has no natural size when floated.

 #### Setting a fixed sized image